XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 2. In its internal accounting, ACME debits its Ripple-backing balance €1 and credits Bob's balance €1.

-### Withdrawal Requirements ###
+### Requirements for Receiving from Ripple ###

-In addition to the [requirements for making deposits possible](#deposit-requirements), there are several prerequisites that ACME must meet in order to process withdrawals:
+In addition to the [requirements for making deposits possible](#deposit-requirements), there are several prerequisites that ACME must meet in order to process payments coming from Ripple:

 - ACME must monitor its Ripple accounts for incoming payments.
 - ACME must recognize the identities of users from the incoming payments.